cjacker/opensource-toolchain-avr/README.md

 ![rescue-fuse](https://user-images.githubusercontent.com/1625340/171389363-0e8bdd47-315d-4463-9b00-6b681ff43fa9.png)

-I suggest to make a board permanently and I make one looks like:
+I suggest to make a board permanently and I make one looks like (with a 5v to 12v convertor):

 <img src="https://user-images.githubusercontent.com/1625340/171394141-1c7098a8-f603-461a-9cb0-75018a45c980.png"  width="70%"/>

-'5V (2)' and 'GND (2)' are for seperated power supply which will be used to convert to 12V, the current of 12v output should less than 500ma, usually, it's safe to use a 5V-1A charger.
+'5V (2)' and 'GND (2)' are for seperated power supply to 5v to 12v convertor, the current of 12v output should less than 500ma, usually it's safe to use a 5V-1A charger.

 Then upload below sketch to uno or nano: